jen4win/Brain_Tumor_Segmentation/README.md

 # Brain Tumor Segmentation

+### NOTE.
+This repository is under development.
+First files regarding the presentation and the app are already available.
+The files with the modeling will be uploaded soon.

 ## Content
 This repository centers around the Brain Tumor Segmentation Challenge 2020 (BraTS2020).
 Glioblastomas are frequent brain tumors and show very aggressive characteristics.
 The 5-year survival rate is limited to 5-7 %.